rlabduke/Protocol-Captures/MolProbity_maintenance_miscellanea/README.txt

 ====Stuck jobs====

 There are a handful of places that MolProbity will hang – jobs will just sit at 100% processor doing nothing.
-Usually either aac_geom.py or the upload script (name?) hang.
-Don't ask me why.
+Usually either aac_geom.php or the upload script addmodel.php hang.
+Hangs in php scripts seem to really be the death of child processes that aren't properly communicated to the php parent process.
 Sometimes Reduce hangs too.

 If a job is running more than an hour, it's probably hung, and can be killed.
 Find the job with: